In addition to the Board Committees, certain other committees have been established to perform specific functions.

 - Ensure a robust process exists for the business to identify significant risks to which GSK is exposed

 - Ensure Enterprise Risk Strategies are fit for purpose, root causes of significant incidents and adverse audit outcomes are understood, and effective corrective and preventive actions are implemented

-- Escalate issues, critical audit findings or risks to the Corporate Executive Team and Audit & Risk Committee that require action or where significant exposure to GSK may exist
+- Escalate issues, critical audit findings or risks to the GSK Leadership Team and Audit & Risk Committee that require action or where significant exposure to GSK may exist

-- Ensure effective communication and reporting of important risk and control information between other key risk committees, Corporate Executive Team and Audit & Risk Committee
+- Ensure effective communication and reporting of important risk and control information between other key risk committees, GSK Leadership Team and Audit & Risk Committee

 - Deliver visible leadership in promoting GSK’s values as part of risk management

 - Head of Investor Relations

 - Head of Global External and Market Communications

 - Associate General Counsel, Legal Operations-Business Development Transactions